 Recently, security limitations around biometrics has been a focus.
 Using just one type of biometrics on its own is not 100% secure and should not be used for something so sensitive as a payment method.
 In some cases, fraudsters are calling financial institutions, claiming their biometric method is broken and they’ve forgotten their password, bringing biometrics directly into the traditional fraud models around identity fraud.

 In order to guarantee fraud prevention, hard and soft biometrics must be combined with advance machine learning - something we call Intelligence Driven Authentication.
 PSD2 requires two factors for strong customer authentication, and biometrics falls into inherence or ‘something about you’ category.
-The continuous authentication that the Callsign platform provides, uses biometrics alongside thousands of data points to ensure identity.
+The event based authentication that the Callsign platform provides, uses biometrics alongside thousands of data points to ensure identity.
 Meaning organisations can understand their customers’ profiles in order to guarantee the security of their information whilst reducing false positives.

 Want to know more?